 What's Next?
-Chinese III H
+Chinese III Honors

-Chinese II continues to develop the oral skills with added emphasis on reading and writing skills.
+Chinese II Honors continues to develop the oral skills with added emphasis on reading and writing skills.
 Expansion of vocabulary and grammatical structures continues.
 Culturally related actives of selected Chinese speaking countries or regions will be explored.
-The expected outcome of this course is developing Novice high proficiency.
+The expected outcome of this course is developing novice mid-high proficiency.
 This course is conducted in Chinese a significant amount of time.
-NOTE: Chinese III H is not offered at the High School (9th and 10th grade) campuses.
+NOTE: Chinese III H is NOT offered at the High School (9th and 10th grade) campuses.

-503631 Chinese III H/PreAP
+503631 Chinese III Honors

-Prerequisite: Chinese II / Chinese II H/PreAP
+Prerequisite: Chinese II or Chinese II Honors

-Chinese III H continues to develop the oral and writing skills with added emphasis on reading and increased emphasis on Advanced Placement exam preparation.
+Chinese III Honors continues to develop the oral and writing skills with added emphasis on reading and increased emphasis on Advanced Placement exam preparation.
 Expansion of vocabulary and grammatical structures continues.
 Culturally-related activities of selected Chinese regions will be explored.
-The expected outcome of the course is developing Intermediate mid/high proficiency.
+The expected outcome of the course is developing intermediate low-mid proficiency.
 This course is conducted predominately in Chinese.
-NOTE: Chinese III H is not offered on High School (9th and 10th grade) campuses.
+NOTE: Chinese III H is NOT offered on High School (9th and 10th grade) campuses.